 Recently we initiated studies of the largely unknown mechanisms that control the position of organelles in reference to the overall cellular geometry.

-The ongoing projects in the lab use whole genome sequencing for the discovery of genes whose products affect the position and properties of microtubule-based organelles.
-Specific projects include: 1) discovery of gene products that affect the placement of microtubular organelles along either the anteroposterior or circumferential cell axes; 2) genetic interactor screens for components of the cilia length regulation pathway; 3) studies on proteins that protect ciliary microtubules against mechanical stress; and 4) identification of proteins that perform structural and signaling roles within the distal tip compartment of cilia.
+Specific ongoing projects include: 1) discovery of gene products that affect the placement of organelles along either the anteroposterior or circumferential cell axes; 2) Genetic interactor screens for components of cilium length regulation pathway; 3) studies of proteins that protect ciliary microtubules against mechanical stress; and 4) identification of proteins that perform structural and signaling roles within the distal tip compartment of cilia.